Troubleshooting Nintendo Switch: The Ultimate Guide

 Problems with your Nintendo Switch?
 Our Ultimate Guide will help them disappear!

-Nintendo's latest console, the Switch is unique and a ton of fun to play, but it's also a complicated piece of tech that doesn't quite follow the rules of consoles or tablets.
-It's not always obvious what to do when something doesn't quite behave the way you think it should, and that's where this connection of troubleshooting steps comes in.
+Nintendo's latest console, the Switch, is unique and a ton of fun to play, but it's also a complicated piece of tech that doesn't quite follow the rules of consoles or tablets.
+It's not always obvious what to do when something doesn't quite behave the way you think it should, and that's where this collection of troubleshooting steps comes in.

 If you don't see your issue on the list, please let us know and we'll do everything we can to update with exactly what you need to know!